billigitt/UnderreportedAndTemporallyAggregated/README.md

 This repository contains code for reproducing the results presented in the proposed manuscript, "Efficient simulation-based inference of the time-dependent reproduction number from temporally aggregated and under-reported disease incidence time series data".

-All code written in Julia, or MATLAB, compatible with version R2021b.
+All code written in Julia 1.11.1, or MATLAB, compatible with version R2021b.

 Code used to generate the panels comprising figure 1 can be found in "MATLAB/schematics.m".